nouritsu/c-hayai/README.md

 # About
 A simple text editor written in C.
+The name comes from the Japanese word 速い (hayai) which means fast or swift.

 # Usage